zeppogit/SQL_project/README.md

 # Description

 The database includes tables that store information about stocks that a broker follows, clients, stocks held by his clients, client portfolios made up of stocks that the broker follows, and a transaction log.

+For the purposes of this project, it is assumed that no two clients will have the same first and last name.

 ## Features